andersmmg/fallout-stuff/README.md

 - **Bottle Caps:** Currency for trading and survival in the wasteland.
 - **Fancy Lads Cakes:** Satisfy your sweet tooth with this delicious treat from the Fallout universe.
 - **Posters:** Decorate with Fallout themed posters, like vault posters and Pebbles the cat.
-- **Lights:** Large and small redstone-powered lights for your vaults.
+- **Lights:** Large and small redstone-powered lights for your vaults lighting.
+- **Alarm:** Alert players that something is wrong with an redstone-powered alarm.

 ### Installation: